 ORA must review any pre-proposals or letters of inquiry when a budget or institutional authorization is required or if the sponsor only allows a limited number of proposals per institution.

 The proposal submission process has not changed although the internal form has a different appearance.
 The internal form is now a computer-generated form that comes directly from the Peoplesoft system.
-Once the proposal information is entered into the system and the internal form is generated, ORA will email it to the principal investigator to obtain signatures.
+Once the proposal information is entered into the system, the internal form is generated and is routed via EchoSign for signatures.

-Send an email message to Susan_Ralls@uml.edu in the Office of Research Administration requesting to be set up in the Commons.
+Send an email message to your grants and contracts administrator in the Office of Research Administration requesting to be set up in the Commons.
+If you are unsure who the grants and contracts administrator for your college is, please call 978-934-4750 and someone will assist you.
 Once they have initiated the process, you will get an email message directly from the Commons with further instruction on setting up your password and using the site.

 An investigator should email a request to Linda_GladuEnnis@uml.edu.
 Linda will then send a list of keywords and instruction by return email.
 More information about SMARTS/SPIN is available on our website.